 where~$\|\cdot \|_K$ is the supremum norm over~$K$. \end{remark} \begin{remark} The theorem implies that all the finite-dimensional moments of~$X_{n} = \sqrt{n}\big(S_n - \mexp{S_n}\big)$ converge to those of~$G$,

 where~$t_1, \ldots, t_\ell \ge 0$ and~$p_1, \ldots, p_\ell \in \mathbb{N}$.
 Indeed, due to the independence, one can verify that all even moments~$\mexp{|X_n(t)|^{2p}}$ are bounded by a constant~$C_p>0$ that only depends on~$p \in \mathbb{N}$.
-Hence, the Cauchy--Bunyakovsky--Schwarz inequality guarantees that all the moments in the left-hand side of~\eqref{eq:conv_of_moments} are bounded uniformly in~$n$, and thus the corresponding sequence of the random variables is uniformly integrable.
+Hence, the Cauchy--Bunyakovsky--Schwarz inequality guarantees that all the moments on the left-hand side of~\eqref{eq:conv_of_moments} are bounded uniformly in~$n$, and thus the corresponding sequence of the random variables is uniformly integrable.
 The convergence of finite-dimensional distributions concludes the argument. \end{remark} \begin{remark} It will be explained in Section~\ref{sec:proof_thm1} that the convergence in~$D[0,+\infty)$ in the theorem cannot be extended to that in~$D[0,+\infty]$.
-This happens because part of the probability mass ``escapes'' to infinity (see Proposition~\ref{lem:behav_part_le1}). \end{remark} \begin{remark} We emphasize once again that the covariance function~$\mexp{G(t_1)G(t_2)}$ does not depend on~$\phi'$ as it is the case in Y.~Ameur, H.~Hedenmalm, and N.~Makarov~\cite{AHM2011, AHM2015}, in T.~Lebl\'{e} and S.~Serfaty~\cite{LS2018}, and in B.~Rider and B.~Vir\'{a}g~\cite{RV2007}.
-Thus we do not identify a Gaussian free field in the limit. \end{remark}
+This happens because part of the probability mass ``escapes'' to infinity (see Proposition~\ref{lem:behav_part_le1}). \end{remark} \begin{remark} We emphasize that the result holds for arbitrary bounded measurable~$\phi$ without additional regularity, which is also reflected in the fact that the covariance function~$\mexp{G(t_1)G(t_2)}$ does not depend on the derivatives of~$\phi$.
+In particular, we do not identify a Gaussian free field in the limit. \end{remark}

 The proof of Theorem~\ref{thm:thm1} will rely on proving the finite-dimensional convergence and then the tightness of the corresponding family of distributions.
 The tightness will follow from an auxiliary inequality we derive in Lemma~\ref{lem:tightness}.
 The finite-dimensional convergence will follow as a consequence of the fact that the radial behavior of the particles of~$\mathscr{Z}_n$ coincides with that of independent random variables.
 We will show that, as $n$ becomes large, approximately~$1-\kappa = b \rho^{2b} \in (0,1)$ fraction of particles escapes to infinity; the remaining particles behave asymptotically (in the hard-edge scaling~\eqref{eq:def_wn_proc_hard_edge}) in such a way that their appropriately scaled logarithms are independent \textit{exponential} random variables with the rate parameter spread over~$[0,1]$ uniformly.
 By coupling on the same probability space the exponential random variables with the random variables that describe the ensemble~$\mathscr{W}_n$, we will be able to establish finite-dimensional convergence of~$\sqrt{n}\big(S_n - \mexp{S_n}\big)$ using much simpler exponential random variables, with simple dependence on the parameters.